apache/infrastructure-website/content/pages/infra-incubator.md

 **LDAP**

-The Lightweight Directory Access Protocol (LDAP) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol network.
+The Lightweight Directory Access Protocol (LDAP) is an open, vendor-neutral, industry-standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.

 Activate LDAP for the project by filing a JIRA ticket with Infra.
 Typically you can request both LDAP and DNS in the same ticket.